Why does the Center for Justice have this program?

 If you do not live in Spokane County but you have unpaid traffic tickets holding your license from one of the counties we work with, we can still help.

 Please print ALL of the following documents, including $200.00 payment, and mail the complete packet to Center for Justice 35 W. Main, Suite 300 Spokane, WA 99201.
-Please call 835-5211 then #1 to see if you qualify before sending documents.
+Please call 835-5211 then press 1 to see if you qualify before sending documents.

 - Dear Out of County Applicant Letter